-12 credits in Psychology, 60% Psychology average is recommended, PSYC2401 or PSYC2400.
+12 credits in Psychology, including PSYC2401 or PSYC2400.

 This course presents an overview of scientific research methods, intervention, and evaluation in applied social psychology, and then surveys theories and research dealing with applications of social psychological knowledge to various domains such as education, health, psychological therapies, law, media, organizations, community, diversity, environment, sports, personal relationships, and well-being.